You didn't even know you wanted these fly fishing knots in your life.

 This is probably the most versatile fly fishing knot around, and the only one that can make every connection from the backing to the fly.
 Two uni knots can be tied together for a line-to-line connection.
 When tying to the hook the uni knot can make a strong connection while allowing the fly to dangle in an open loop.
 This grants the fly some wiggle, adding natural movement.

-This is one of the burliest fly fishing knots for connecting the fly to the tippet.
-It’s considered indispensable for fishing salmon, steelhead, and saltwater.
+The homer knot or "homer rhode loop knot" is one of the burliest fly fishing knots for connecting small flies to the tippet.
+It's considered indispensable for fishing salmon, steelhead, and saltwater.
 Lefty Kreh invented a modified version, the non-slip mono knot.
-Kreh’s knot adds a loop to the end of the homer knot.
+Kreh's knot adds a loop to the end of the homer knot.
 The impressive strength is retained and the fly moves more naturally in the water.

 Double Sheet Bend

 This one is often taught as a modified square knot for joining ropes of different diameter.
-Given that, it has some pretty obvious applications for fly fishing.
+Given that, it has some pretty obvious applications for fly fishing where fishing line is concerned.
 Like the uni knot, the greatest advantage to the double sheet bend is its flexibility and reliability for multiple applications.
 This knot can be used for every connection from the backing to the tippet.
-It’s no good for tying on the fly, though.
+It's no good for tying on the fly, though.